jharwell/sierra/docs/src/user-guide/debugging-and-logging.rst

 .. tip::

-   For stage 4 graph problems, start with ``TRACE`` — it logs exactly which output CSV stem is being matched against which graph definition stem.
+   For stage 4 graph problems, start with ``TRACE`` — it logs exactly which output CSV path is being matched against which graph definition ``src``.
 A mismatch between the two is the most common cause of missing graphs.

 .. _user-guide/debugging-and-logging/stage-failures: